MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/powerapps-custom-visual.md

 # Using the PowerApps custom visual

 Let's look at the steps required to use the PowerApps custom visual in your Power BI report.
-You can also go through a simple [step-by-step tutorial](embed-powerapps-powerbi.md) and check out out our [video](https://aka.ms/powerappscustomvisualvideo).

 1. Get the custom visual from [AppSource](https://appsource.microsoft.com/product/power-bi-visuals/WA104381378?tab=Overview) or directly import it in the Power BI service.

     ![Custom visual in marketplace](./media/powerapps-custom-visual/powerapps-store.png)

-1. Add the PowerApps visual to your report and set the data fields associated with it.
+1. Add the PowerApps visual to your report, and set the data fields associated with it.

     ![Select report data](./media/powerapps-custom-visual/add-visual-set-data.png)

-1. Now, you have the option to create a new app or use an existing app.
+1. You have the option to choose an existing app or create a new one.

     ![New or existing app](./media/powerapps-custom-visual/create-new-or-choose-app.png)